MichalisEfstathiou/XSPOT-MARKETS/mobile-applications/ios/phone/getting-started.md

 ![](../../../.gitbook/assets/2.png)

 To recover the password:

-* enter Login ID in the 'Login' field;
+* enter Login ID in the 'Login' field
-* enter email in the 'Email' field;
+* enter email in the 'Email' field
 * tap 'Recover' to receive an email with a recovery key.
-Then enter this key to the field.
+Then enter this key to the field

 _\*Recommended iOS version is 9 or higher_